woodpigeon/demo-api-adapters/README.md

 # demo-api-adapters

-A set of API adapters to work with the XXX APIs.
-Based on the [alphagov gds-api-adapters](https://github.com/alphagov/gds-api-adapters) gem.
+A set of API adapters to work with api playground apis for example [demo-api](https://github.com/woodpigeon/demo-api)).
+Based almost entirely on the [alphagov gds-api-adapters](https://github.com/alphagov/gds-api-adapters) gem.

+The gem is included in [demo-api-consumer](https://github.com/woodpigeon/demo-api-consumer)
+- see that project for more information.

 ## Installation